richardballaux/Augmented-Reality-Games-Platform/Documentation/Reflection And Synthesis 2.md

 ## Feedback And Decisions
 _“ Based upon your notes from the technical review, synthesize the feedback you received addressing your key questions.
 How do you plan to incorporate it going forward?
 What new questions did you generate?”_<br/>

 We received feedback via some smaller group discussions in class and through an online survey with more technical questions.
-As we are in a relatively farther state with our project, it wouldn’t make sense to ask very technical questions.
+As we are in a relatively far developed state with our project, it wouldn’t make sense to ask very technical questions.
 Instead we decided to focus on some user design aspects in our platform for this design review.

 ### How would you want to shoot with a controller in a space invaders game?